MyParcelCOM/docs/content/PHP-SDK/label-combining.md

 +++
-title = "File combining"
+title = "Label combining"
 weight = 5
 +++

-The SDK provides a class for combining files into 1 pdf.
+The SDK provides a class for combining labels into 1 pdf.
 Using this you can create a pdf file with multiple labels for printing.
 The class takes an array of objects that implement `FileInterface` and returns a new object that implements `FileInterface`.

 ```php
 use MyParcelCom\ApiSdk\LabelCombiner;